nickajeglin/Eurorack-pcbs/README.md

 VCO: ready to build, digikey bom provided, minor rework needed for V1.0

-Mult: ready to build (awaiting permission from circuit designer)
+Mult: ready to build, see interactive BOM for parts list, there's only like 3

 Mixer: PCB layout 90% finished